AltanDH/2501-Final-Project/readme.txt

 ---------------------------------------------------------------------
 Created heirarchical transformation header and cpp which takes 4 game objects to create a heirarchical transformation object of 3 links.
 It just spins each sub-object in a circle to act as a spinning object which kills anything it touches.
+We used it as an object that kills any enemy or player object it collides with.

 --------
 -- UI --